R4EPI/R4EPIs-website/content/training/Walk-through/_index.en.md

 ---

-Welcome to the walk-through homepage.
+Please click onward to read about the case study.

 {{% notice info %}}

-<b> THIS IS STILL A WORK IN PROGRESS. </b> Please check back soon as we will
+<b> THIS IS STILL A WORK IN PROGRESS. </b>
-be adding more content in the coming weeks.

 {{% /notice %}}